dropwizard/dropwizard/docs/source/manual/core.rst

 If you throw a subclass of ``WebApplicationException`` jersey will map that to a defined response.

-If you want more control, you can also delcare JerseyProviders in your Environment to map Exceptions to certain responses by calling ``JerseyEnvironment#register(Object)`` with an implementation of javax.ws.rs.ext.ExceptionMapper. e.g. Your resource throws an InvalidArgumentException, but the response would be 400, bad request.
+If you want more control, you can also declare JerseyProviders in your Environment to map Exceptions to certain responses by calling ``JerseyEnvironment#register(Object)`` with an implementation of javax.ws.rs.ext.ExceptionMapper. e.g. Your resource throws an InvalidArgumentException, but the response would be 400, bad request.